LiPang/HSIGene/readme.md

 ## Usage
 ### For Unconditional Generation

-1. Download models for hyperspectral image synthesis from [GoogleDrive](https://drive.google.com/file/d/1bBSRn5uyrGcsXWzu4CTzLzO3MH-XYGct/view?usp=drive_link) or [BaiduNetdisk]() and put it to `checkpoints`.
+1. Download models for hyperspectral image synthesis from [GoogleDrive](https://drive.google.com/file/d/1bBSRn5uyrGcsXWzu4CTzLzO3MH-XYGct/view?usp=drive_link) and put it to `checkpoints`.

 2. Running the following script and the generated HSIs will be saved at `save_uncond`.